Indhuupriya/ecommerce/README.md

 # SimpleCart

 Welcome to SimpleCart!
-This is a simple Ecommerce application built with pusher and laravel.
+Developed a complete simple e-commerce platform using Laravel, handling both front-end development with Blade templating, HTML, CSS, and JavaScript, and back-end integration of secure payment gateways (PayPal, Stripe).

 ## Requirements